top of page

 • One ball = one bid for connection.
 A question, a statement, or a gesture is your “ball.”

 • Wait for the return.
 Give space for processing.
-Autistic people often need more time to think, feel, and respond.
+Autistic individuals often need more time to think, feel, and respond.

 • Respect the rhythm.
 Connection isn’t about speed—it’s about reciprocity.